 CPA Recommendation and HQ/Regional PRG or R/LPAC Appraisal followed by Approval by the Delegated Authority

-The HQ/Regional PRG or R/LPAC, based on the recommendation of the CPA, decide which partners shall be included as IP or RP in the SN/AWP or programme or project document, for review and approval by the Delegated Authority.
+The HQ/Regional PRG or R/LPAC, based on the recommendation of the CPA, decides which partners shall be included as IP or RP in the SN/AWP or programme or project document, for review and approval by the Delegated Authority.
 The Delegated Authority is ultimately accountable for her or his decision, whether in agreement or disagreement with the CPA recommendation.
 The Delegated Authority may choose not to follow the CPA recommendation.
 When the Delegated Authority disagrees with the CPA recommendation, she/he shall record the reason for departing from CPA recommendation in a written statement to be kept on file by the CPA Secretary together with the report.

 Annex C2-1 Capacity Assessment Document Checklist